Frequently Asked Questions

 Generally microblading lasts between 6-18 months, depending on skin type (normaly, oily, dry, aged, young, mature).
 It is not permanent like a tattoo as the pigments are not implanted so deeply into the skin.
 Skincare also affects the duration of the pigments.
 To maintain brows, touch-up’s may be done every 6-18 months.

-- Prior to the start of your session, avoid alcohol, aspirin, ibuprofen and any vitamins for 72 hours.
+- Prior to the start of your session, avoid alcohol, aspirin, ibuprofen and any vitamins and fish oils for 72 hours.
 Sometimes these have the effect of thinning your blood.

 - Avoid tanning to allow your natural skin tone to be assessed.

-- Gently wipe away Skin Candy (healing balm) and any lymphatic liquid (clear/yellowish build-up) that may have occurred on the skin.
+- Gently blot any lymphatic liquid (clear/yellowish build-up) that may have occurred on the skin.

 - Do not immerse brows in water for 2 weeks.